Reviews You Can Rely On

 Our expert team has bought and tested over 76 men's ski jackets over the last decade.
 Our current review covers 16 of the best models available via side-by-side comparison.
 We put insulated jackets, shells, and 3-in-1 models to the test at the resort and in the backcountry.
 Ex-pros and mountain guides fill up our team's roster that took these models to ski hills during storms and bluebird days.
 It's hard to judge warmth, weather resistance, comfort, ventilation, and more from the specs and marketing claims on a screen, so we do the work for you.
 Our assessments and recommendations will lead you to the right product for your needs and wallet.

-Our female testers have also put women's ski jackets through the paces.
-We've also got dedicated reviews for hardshell jackets that you can pair with an insulated jacket and a warm base layer to create the perfect layering system.
-If you need new hard goods, our in-depth reviews of the top-rated ski gear covers some of the best skis and ski boots on the market.
+We've also got dedicated reviews for underlayers like insulated jackets and warm base layers to create the perfect layering system.
+If you need new hard goods, our in-depth reviews cover some of men's skis and ski boots on the market.

 Editor's Note: we updated our ski jacket review on November 5, 2024, to share info on some updated jackets.